 The San Jose Junior Taiko program began in 1985 and is the oldest continually running children's taiko program in the country.
 Serving students from ages 8 to 18, the program consists of classes taught by members of San Jose Taiko's professional company who provide young players not only with instruction in taiko but also with opportunities for building creative expression, self-esteem, cultural awareness, and group cooperation.
-The ever-increasing number of students and rising level of enthusiasm each year give testament to the powerful synergy of youth and taiko.

 In 1985, San Jose Taiko began its very first Junior Taiko class.
-At the time, the program lasted 3 months and had 13 students, who learned taiko twice a week.
+At the time, the program lasted 3 months and had 13 students who learned taiko twice a week.
 At the end of the session, these students performed the first song that is still taught today, Renshu, a practice piece utilizing basic taiko rhythms.

 Junior Taiko Today